EyeSift

 Can EyeSift detect DeepSeek-generated news articles?

-Yes.
-EyeSift specifically identifies DeepSeek output patterns in news articles by analyzing perplexity, burstiness, and linguistic signatures characteristic of DeepSeek's DeepSeek-V3 model.
+EyeSift screens for DeepSeek output patterns in news articles by analyzing perplexity, burstiness, and linguistic signatures associated with DeepSeek's DeepSeek-V3 model.
+The result should be treated as a review signal, not as standalone proof.

 How is detecting DeepSeek news articles different from other AI content?